 Craig Kolkebeck holds a B.A. in music from St. Lawrence University and an M.A. in Theatre Arts from the University of Texas.
 He is the former Artistic Director for Teatro Los Pobres and the Southwest Repertory Organization.
 He is a SAG/AFTRA/AEA member professional actor and has been a professional director for some 30 years.
 His productions have ranged from the smallest of warehouse stages to multi-million dollar venues in the theme park live action stunt show arena here in the U.S., as well as Holland, Germany, Japan and Russia.

 He has also directed numerous award nominated productions at Catawba College as well as C.A.S.T., Uwharrie Players, Children’s Theatre Charlotte, The Warehouse and Lee Street Theatre.
-Since coming to Salisbury from L.A., he has discovered a love for teaching, and teaches Beginning Acting for non-majors, and Acting for the Camera at Catawba and has served as Fight Coordinator for numerous productions.
+Since coming to Salisbury from L.A., he has discovered a love for teaching, and teaches Beginning Acting for Majors, Audition Techniques, and Acting for the Camera at Catawba and has served as Fight Coordinator for numerous productions.

 Caitlin Billings, Marketing Director